emberjs/rfcs/text/0000-guides-restructure.md

 This work will need to be done over many months/the next year, and will be done incrementally in the deployed guides.
 The plan prioritizes the refactors that will make Octane Guides writing easier.
 It will be communicated in the form of Quest issues, with help requested via the Ember Times, Discord, Discuss, etc.

+Community members will be asked to participate in PR review.
+A diversity of technical experience levels, English-language proficiency level, and perspectives will create a stronger output.

+The intial steps will aim for the quick wins and the urgent changes that aid in Octane documentation.

+Here's what we could expect a minimal first pass to look like:

+- What is Ember?
+- Getting Started
+- Tutorial (already in progress of being split out)
+- Templates
+- Components
+- Routing (includes Routes, Router, and Controllers)
+- State management (aka computed properties)
+- Services
+- Ember Data (renamed from "Models")
+- Addons and dependencies
+- Testing
+- Configuration
+- Application Concerns
+- Ember Inspector

+The groupings like "Fundamentals" require architectural work on the guides app.
+They can be done in parallel depending on volunteer capacity and interest, or delayed until the end.

 ## Drawbacks

 This refactor is biased towards new user experience, so existing Ember users could experience the most drawbacks.